 It is not easy to develop strategies that can reduce the risk of heart attack infarction.
 There are many factors that exceed the workplace itself, and that depends on the worker’s personality or intrinsic issues such as age.

-Gymnasium spaces can be raised in the workplace.
+Anyone can raise gymnasium spaces in the workplace.
 Besides, regular exercise can reduce any stress and, consequently, cardiovascular risk.

 For its part, the stressed worker must establish human containment mechanisms that help him.
 Friendship and family ties are important to support, especially for depression.
 The greater the isolation, the greater the spiral of stress.

-But, above all, what is required is a double commitment: employers and employees.
-Both should work together to reduce the risk of heart attack associated with the stress at the workplace.
-Each one, doing their part, will establish healthier areas.
+Above all, both should work together to reduce the risk of heart attack associated with the stress at the workplace.
+Each one will establish healthier areas.

 - Orange tree, Diana Lucia Díaz.
 “Work stress and psychosocial risk factors.”
 CES Public Health Magazine 2.1 (2011): 80-84.